 Priscilla Wood has been with CT Audubon EcoTravel since 2007 as the Sales & Marketing Manager.
 She attended the University of Massachusetts and spent over 20 years as a Special Education Behavioral Consultant before changing careers in 2000 to become involved in the education and conservation of the lower CT River Valley.
-She works in the EcoTravel office in Essex designing and organizing day trips and has also begun leading and creating overnight trips as well.
-Many of our EcoTravelers have enjoyed Priscilla’s companionship and state that her leadership style, organization and sense of humor make for a great travel experience.
+She works in the EcoTravel office in Essex designing and organizing day trips and has also been leading and creating overnight trips.
+Many of our EcoTravelers have enjoyed Priscilla’s companionship and state that her leadership style, organization, and sense of humor make for a great travel experience.
 Her attention to detail and traveler’s needs is well known.
-Priscilla traveled to Cornwall England in 2008, led trips to Washington, DC and Martha’s Vineyard in 2009, and has co-led a number of overnight trips in the New England area including Block Island and Cape May.
-Priscilla lives with her husband Terry and daughter Melaney in Old Saybrook.
+Priscilla has traveled to Cornwall England numerous times, led trips to Tuscany, throughout New England, and to the headwaters of the Connecticut River.
+Priscilla lives with her husband in Old Saybrook.

 Bob Kuchta has been involved with outdoor organizations most of his life, whether it be for work or play, including the American Public Gardens Association, Connecticut Horticulture Society, Connecticut Botanical Society and Madison and Guilford Land Trusts.
 Bob is Madison’s Inland Wetland Officer and Tree Warden.
 He loves traveling, having visited over 500 botanical sites in the past 30 years, to some 30 states and 3 foreign countries.
 He particularly loves visiting gardens( wild and cultivated) and walking anywhere he is free to explore.
 Bob and his wife have camped in the wilds of Alaska and traveled by foot, ferry, airplane, canoe, motorhome, van and bicycle.
 As a landscape designer and ecologist/educator, Bob is always reading the story of the land and loves to share it with any type of audience, large or small.
 He has guided many Connecticut Audubon groups, over many years, mostly on daytrips to NY, RI, CT, MA, PA and NJ.
 With his horticulturist wife and two children, Bob lives within camera shot of an active osprey next on the Neck River in Madison, in a post and beam, solar home that he designed and built.